 How to send money to Vanuatu

-Wondering how to send money to Vanuatu from New Zealand?
+Wondering how to send money to Vanuatu from South Africa?
 Here's the info you need.

-If you’re looking to transfer money to someone in Vanuatu, you’ve likely encountered struggles with converting your New Zealand dollars to Vanuatu vatus.
+If you’re looking to transfer money to someone in Vanuatu, you’ve likely encountered struggles with converting your South African rands to Vanuatu vatus.
 Fortunately, there are transfer companies that can get funds to your recipient quickly–without the high fees and low exchange rates offered by banks.
 Our guide will help you compare your options and find the best one for you.

 Compare money transfer providers

 Use our comparison table to assess transfer fees and other details for sending funds to Vanuatu with our money transfer partners.